mradul-bansal/Poll-App/README.md

 ## Overview

-The Poll App is a web application designed for creating, participating in, and viewing the results of polls.
+The Poll App is a web application designed to create, participate in, and view the results of polls.
 The application features a simple and intuitive interface for both administrators and users.
-Administrators can create new polls with multiple questions and options, while users can participate by voting on available polls.
+Administrators can create new polls with multiple questions and options, while users can participate by voting on available elections.
 Results are displayed in an easy-to-read format.

 ## Features